trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 val issuerURI = interaction.issuerURI() // Optional (but useful)

+// Issuance Acknowledgment
-interaction.requireAcknowledgment() // return true if the issuer requires acknowledgment that credentials are accepted or rejected by the user. interaction.acknowledgeSuccess() // acknowledgment issuer that the user accepted credentials. interaction.acknowledgeReject() // acknowledgment issuer that the user rejected credentials.
+interaction.requireAcknowledgment() // returns true, if the issuer requires acknowledgment that credentials are accepted or rejected by the user. interaction.acknowledgment() // get the Acknowledgment object, if issuer requires ack.

+// use this API to get the opaque string, which needs to be submitted to the Acknowledgment APIs val ackTkn = interaction.acknowledgment().serialize()

+val ack = Acknowledgment(ackTkn)

+ack.success() // user accepts the credential
+ack.reject() // user rejects the credential

 // Consider checking the activity log at some point after the interaction
 ```